Click to View All QuestionsProject Overview

 Toll-paying customers will have access to the 95 Express Lanes until the Edsall Road area.
 Beyond this point, the Lanes will be restricted to carpools, transit, motorcycles and designated hybrids.
-Carpools and transit heading north on the 95 Express Lanes will be able to continue on to I-395 as they do today.
+Carpools and transit heading north on the 95 Express Lanes will be able to continue on to the I-395 HOV lanes as they do today.
 Toll-paying customers heading north on the 95 Express Lanes will have the option to travel directly onto the 495 Express Lanes toward Tysons Corner or re-enter the regular lanes on I-395 in the area of Edsall Road.

 Can motorcycles use the Express Lanes?